Emma Raducanu: 2021: US Open title and top 20

-2022: Full year on tour, top 10, injury issues
+2022: Top 10, injuries

 Raducanu was set to start the season at the Melbourne Summer Set, but withdrew, citing her recent bout of COVID-19.
 She began the season at the Sydney International with a lopsided loss to Elena Rybakina in the first round.
-She reached her career-high singles ranking of No. 18 on 10 January 2022 and made her Australian Open debut as the 17th seed, where she defeated 2017 US Open champion and former world No. 3 Sloane Stephens in the first round.
+She reached her career-high singles ranking of No. 18 on 10 January 2022, and made her Australian Open debut as the 17th seed, where she defeated 2017 US Open champion and former world No. 3, Sloane Stephens, in the first round.
 She was defeated by Danka Kovinić in the second round, putting the loss down to a blister on her racquet hand.
 On 14 February 2022, she climbed to a new career-high singles ranking of 12.
-At the Abierto Zapopan, she retired in her first-round match against Daria Saville in the third set, due to an injury acquired during the over three-and-a-half-hour match, the then-longest of the WTA season, after having served for the match a set earlier.
+At the Abierto Zapopan, she retired in her first-round match against Daria Saville in the third set, due to an injury acquired during the over three-and-a-half-hour match, the then-longest of the WTA Tour season, after having served for the match a set earlier.
 She subsequently withdrew from the Monterrey Open due to the reported "small left leg injury".

 This season marked her first appearance in the "Sunshine Double" (Miami and Indian Wells Opens), after having only played at Indian Wells before.
-Her only success came at the Indian Wells Open with a victory over former world No. 4 Caroline Garcia in her first match before losing in the subsequent round.
+Her only success came at Indian Wells with a victory over former world No. 4, Caroline Garcia, in her first match, before losing in the subsequent round.
 The early hardcourt season concluded with a first-match loss in her Miami Open debut.

-In March, she was announced on the British team for the Billie Jean King Cup qualifiers; the matches marked her first time playing in the competition, as well as her first match of the season on clay.
+In March, she was announced on the British team for the BJK Cup qualifiers; the matches marked her first time playing in the competition, as well as her first match of the season on clay.
 She debuted as Great Britain's top seed in a tie against the Czech Republic.
-She secured her first professional victory on clay in her first match of the tournament against Tereza Martincová in straight sets.
+She secured her first professional victory on clay in her first match of the tournament against Tereza Martincová, in straight sets.
 She was defeated by Markéta Vondroušová in her second match of the qualifying tournament after suffering blister issues on her right foot.
-Following this, her season continued with a WTA clay season debut at the Stuttgart Open in April where she secured her first WTA Tour victory on clay against Storm Sanders in the first round.
+Following this, her season continued with a clay-court season debut at the Stuttgart Open in April, where she secured her first WTA Tour victory on clay against Storm Sanders in the first round.
 She advanced to her first quarterfinals in a WTA 500 level event and was defeated by world No. 1, Iga Świątek.
 This was her first match against a No. 1 ranked player.